 Before I learned the positive effects of blogging about chronic pain and illness, I found out what was the cause of my wife’s invisible symptoms.

 My feelings weren’t negative towards her, it was the illnesses that stole my wife’s life she once loved so much.
-Endometriosis and fibromyalgia impacted her work, social life, family, finances, and even our sex life.
+Endometriosis and fibromyalgia impacted her work, social life, family, finances, and even her sex life.

 But I wasn’t ready to throw the towel down.
 I’m a fighter, I’m a doer, and the world belongs to the doers!